Dexlansoprazole

 - Volume of distribution

-The apparent volume of distribution after multiple doses in symptomatic GERD patients was 40.3 L Label.
+The apparent volume of distribution (Vz/F) after multiple doses in symptomatic GERD patients was 40 L.10

 - Protein binding

-Plasma protein binding of dexlansoprazole ranged from 96% to 99% in healthy subjects and was independent of concentration from 0.01 to 20 mcg/mL Label.
+Plasma protein binding of dexlansoprazole ranged from 96 to 99% in healthy subjects and was independent of concentration from 0.01 to 20 mcg/mL.10

 - Metabolism

-Dexlansoprazole is extensively metabolized in the liver by oxidation, reduction, and subsequent formation of sulfate, glucuronide and glutathione conjugates to inactive metabolites.
-Oxidative metabolites are formed by the cytochrome P450 (CYP) enzyme system including hydroxylation mainly by CYP2C19, and oxidation to the sulfone by CYP3A4.
+CYP2C19 is a polymorphic liver enzyme which exhibits three phenotypes in the metabolism of CYP2C19 substrates: extensive metabolizers (1/1), intermediate metabolizers (*1/mutant) and poor metabolizers (mutant/mutant).
 Dexlansoprazole is the major circulating component in plasma regardless of CYP2C19 metabolizer status.
-In CYP2C19 intermediate and extensive metabolizers, the major plasma metabolites are 5-hydroxy dexlansoprazole and its glucuronide conjugate, while in CYP2C19 poor metabolizers dexlansoprazole sulfone is the major plasma metabolite.
+In CYP2C19 intermediate and extensive metabolizers, the major plasma metabolites are 5-hydroxy dexlansoprazole and its glucuronide conjugate, while in CYP2C19 poor metabolizers dexlansoprazole sulfone is the major plasma metabolite.10

 Hover over products below to view reaction partners